Lunch & Snack

 To all BRSSD Parents and Guardians,

 The Belmont-Redwood Shores School District is pleased to provide a nutritious and satisfying lunch program in collaboration with The LunchMaster, our vended meal provider.
 Each of our schools offers students a variety of entrees, fruits, vegetables, and drinks that comply with state and federal nutrition standards and seek to meet the high quality standards of our parents and students.

 Lunch orders will be made through www.TheLunchMaster.com.
+Students receive a hot meal, snack, fruit/veg and a drink (water/milk).
 Parents and guardians who want their children to participate in the District’s lunch program must register and order at the LunchMaster website.
 All lunch orders and payments must be made in advance through the District's online payment and ordering system.
 The cost of a standard lunch will be $5.25.

 Questions or concerns regarding the District’s lunch program should be directed first to the school Child Nutrition Clerk.
 If your questions or concerns are not adequately addressed, please contact Renee Boatwright, Administrative Assistant to the Chief Business Official, at 650-637-4800 x1050.